aliiikz/kubevirt-guacamole-operator/README.md

 ### Grafana Dashboards

-Import the dashboard file from `monitoring/dashboard/trafficcomparisondashboard.json`
+#### Dashboard

+The dashboard is automatically imported.
+The file for the dashboard is placed in the `monitoring/dashboard/trafficcomparisondashboard.json`.

 Access dashboards at `http://<node-ip>:30300`: